Lead Generation Glossary: 100 Terms You Ought To Know

 #25 Cross-platform marketing automation: It’s the ability of emails to display properly across multiple platforms like mobile devices, tablets and desktops.

 #26 CTA: Call-to-action or CTA refers to a button or a link that literally ‘calls out’ or prompts the user to take an ‘action’.
-A good CTA is one that clearly states the value proposition so that users know what’s in it for them.
-For example: “Download this ebook to know the secret formula!”
+In fact, a good CTA is one that clearly states the value proposition so that users know what’s in it for them.
+For example, “Download this ebook to know the secret formula!”

 #27 CTR: Click-through rate is that percentage of people that have clicked on your ad or your post.
 The formula is total number of clicks divided by total number of times the link was viewed.
 For example: 1click/100 views = .01% CTR

-#28 Customer: A prospect who ends up buying your products, services or solutions is called a customer.
+#28 Customer: A prospect who buys your product is the customer.

 #29 Design: Design - which includes color, font, visual impact - is critical to generating leads.
-The landing page/email/ad should be visually exciting as well as have a logical flow otherwise it might result in users not engaging with whatever is in front of them.
+In fact, it is what makes web pages, emails and ads visually exciting.
+Besides, it also gives a page a logical flow otherwise the users may not understand what exactly is going on it.

 #30 Drip marketing campaigns: They are an automated set of emails that are sent out over a specific period of time.
 The purpose is to engage with leads and push them onto the next stages of the purchase funnel.
 For example, if someone has registered for a product webinar, but haven’t yet pulled the purchase trigger, you may want to send them a case study which will act as a social proof and perhaps elicit a purchase or a sales query.